Tumor Microenvironment: Immunosuppressive Cells

 Cancer-associated Fibroblasts

 Cancer-associated fibroblasts (CAFs) are activated fibroblasts abundant in the tumor stroma.
-CAFs remodel the extracellular matrix (ECM) and secrete signaling molecules such as growth factors, cytokines, and chemokines that influence tumor progression and the tumor microenvironment.
+CAFs remodel the extracellular matrix (ECM) and secrete signaling molecules such as growth factors, cytokines, and chemokines that influence the tumor microenvironment and promote tumor progression.
 They can be identified by expression of the membrane protein Fibroblast Activation Protein alpha/FAP.
-CAFs suppress anti-tumor immune responses by restricting T lymphocytes to the stroma and preventing them from accumulating in the vicinity of cancer cells by at least three mechanisms:
+CAFs inhibit anti-tumor immune responses by at least three mechanisms, which are detailed below.

 A Look Inside a Tumor Wall Poster